Minister Jason Kenney and Minister of State Alice Wong seek Canadians'

 continued economic uncertainty from beyond our borders.
 That is why we want to hear directly from Canadians on how to better position Canada

 for further job creation and economic growth."

-- Jason Kenney, Minister of Employment and Social Development and Minister for Multiculturalism
+- Jason Kenney, Minister of Employment and Social Development and Minister

 "Today's roundtable is part of a larger series of consultations that

 will inform future Government policy and help our government create